LunarG/VulkanTools/BUILD.md

 also uses information stored in the `scripts/known-good.json` file to checkout dependent repository revisions that are known to be compatible with the revision of this repository that you currently have checked out.
+This script is called automatically by cmake unless the auto dependnecies flag is turned off.

-Here is a usage example for this repository:
+Here is a usage example for this repository (when automatically updating depdencies):

     git clone git@github.com:KhronosGroup/VulkanTools.git
     cd VulkanTools
     mkdir build
     cd build
+    cmake --build .

+Here is a usage example for this repository (when manually updating depdencies):

+    git clone git@github.com:KhronosGroup/VulkanTools.git
+    cd VulkanTools
+    mkdir build
+    cd build
     ../scripts/update_deps.py
-    cmake -C helper.cmake ..
+    cmake -C helper.cmake .. -DAUTO_DEPENDENCIES=OFF
     cmake --build .

 #### Notes